-Uganda corporate bank account
+Uganda corporate bank account in 2023

 Healy Consultants’ experienced banking team will expertly handle corporate bank account opening in Uganda for our Clients.
 We will prepare all the necessary documents and submit to the bank on behalf of the Client, and if needed, we also attend the bank account opening interview on your behalf.

 - Uganda’s financial sector is dominated by reputable foreign banks, which in turn makes the banking system stable and resilient.
 These foreign banks include i) Citibank Uganda Ltd. ii) Barclays Bank (U) Ltd. iii) Standard Chartered Bank and iv) Bank of Baroda (Uganda), among others;

 - While the corporate banking sector is considered as moderately stable, the country ranks poorly on the WEF’s soundness of banks rankings for 2016, at 76th place;

 - Furthermore, one of the largest banks in the country, Crane Bank, had to be taken under management from the Central bank, due to surge in non-performing loans.
 For the same reason, Uganda’s Central Bank observes a bad outlook for local banks in 2018;